Atonality: History

 After Schoenberg's death, Igor Stravinsky used the twelve-tone technique.
 Iannis Xenakis generated pitch sets from mathematical formulae, and also saw the expansion of tonal possibilities as part of a synthesis between the hierarchical principle and the theory of numbers, principles which have dominated music since at least the time of Parmenides.

 Free atonality

 The twelve-tone technique was preceded by Schoenberg's freely atonal pieces of 1908 to 1923, which, though free, often have as an "integrative element...a minute intervallic cell" that in addition to expansion may be transformed as with a tone row, and in which individual notes may "function as pivotal elements, to permit overlapping statements of a basic cell or the linking of two or more basic cells".
+The decay of the sense of tonality and the subsequent distribution into individual elements brought three concepts into play: 1.
+Musical elements that had since been secondary to tonal form groups now became autonomous.
+2. The absence of tonal coherence prompted the search for a unity that could connect the disjointed musical language in an alternative way.
+3. Due to the replacement of diatonic principles, new concepts of form arose.

-The twelve-tone technique was also preceded by nondodecaphonic serial composition used independently in the works of Alexander Scriabin, Igor Stravinsky, Béla Bartók, Carl Ruggles, and others.
+The twelve-tone technique was also preceded by nondodecaphonic serial composition used independently in the works of Alexander Scriabin, Igor Stravinsky, Béla Bartók, Carl Ruggles, Elizabeth Lutyens and others.
 "Essentially, Schoenberg and Hauer systematized and defined for their own dodecaphonic purposes a pervasive technical feature of 'modern' musical practice, the ostinato."